Three More Officers Charged In George Floyd’s Death

 “I strongly believe that these developments are in the interest of justice for Mr. Floyd, his family, our community, and our state.”

-While it will be up to their defense to find a case to defend the four men, two separate autopsies performed on Floyd, a 46-year-old unarmed African American man, ruled that his death was a homicide.
-Floyd was being detained for what is believed to be a relatively minor charge when he was put down on the pavement, in cuffs, and Chauvin proceeded to put his knee on Floyd’s neck, allegedly obstructing his airway, leading to his death minutes later.
+While it will be up to their defense to find an argument to defend the four men, two separate autopsies performed on Floyd, a 46-year-old unarmed African American man, ruled that his death was a homicide.
+Floyd was being detained for what is believed to be a relatively minor charge when he was placed down on the pavement and put in cuffs.
+Chauvin proceeded to place his knee on Floyd’s neck, which allegedly obstructed his airway and possibly led to his death minutes later.

 Video footage of the event went viral, sparking outrage over the aggressive use of force used on Floyd.
 Protests across the nation have brought attention to the issue of police brutality, specifically as directed toward people of color.

-Minneapolis Police Chief Medaria Arradondo fired all four of the former officers after the footage got out, saying they were at a minimum “complicit” in Floyd’s untimely death.
+Minneapolis Police Chief Medaria Arradondo fired all the officers after the footage got out, saying they were at a minimum “complicit” in Floyd’s untimely death.

 ALL THE WORLD IS WATCHING.
 As police officers, your job is to serve & protect.
 But the 4 ex-officers who MURDERED #GeorgeFloyd offered NO HUMANITY, even when bystanders begged them to save George.
 They got arrested & charged, now they need to be convicted!! #JusticeForGeorgeFloyd pic.twitter.com/Oeen1qpNhf